How To Maximize Your Personal Injury Claim

 Stay Off Social Media

-One of the most neglected tips, if you want to get the most out of your compensation claim, is staying off social media.
+If you want to get the most out of your compensation claim, stay off social media.

 Anyone, including lawyers and claims adjusters, can find and use the comments or photos that you post on social media sites.